 Extending Scope Validation¶

-OAuth scopes, which were introduced from WSO2 API Manager 1.7.0 onwards, allow you to have fine grained access control to API resources based on the user roles.
+OAuth scopes, allow you to have fine grained access control to API resources based on the user roles.
 It allows you to define scopes per API and associate defined scopes with API resources.
 OAuth 2.0 bearer tokens are obtained for a set of requested scopes and the token obtained is not allowed to access any API resources beyond the associated scopes.
-For more information, see OAuth Scopes .
+For more information, see Fine Grained Access Control with OAuth Scopes.

 Skipping role validation for scopes¶

-When scopes which cannot be associated to roles are requested, the token should be issued without validating the scope.
-In WSO2 API Manager, you do this by whitelisting the scope through configuration.
-Patterns of the whitelisted scopes are specified via a configuration under the
+When scopes that cannot be associated with roles are requested, the token should be issued without validating the scope.
+In WSO2 API Manager, you do this by allowlisting the scope using configurations.
+Patterns of the allowed scopes are specified via a configuration under the

 <OAuthConfigurations> element in the

-- Start the API Manager server and log into the Developer Portal.
+- Start the API Manager server and sign in to the Developer Portal.

-- Create an application.
-On the Production Keys tab of your application, click Generate Keys .
+Navigate to the Production Keys tab of your application, click Generate Keys.

-Obtain the Base64 encoded representation of the Consumer Key and the Consumer Secret separated by a colon according to the following format.
+Obtain the Base64 encoded representation of the Consumer Key and the Consumer Secret separated by a colon based on the following format.

-You can also use the curl request listed under the Generate Access Tokens section for the steps 3 and 4 based on the grant type.
+You can also use the cURL request listed under the Generate Access Tokens section for steps 3 and 4 based on the grant type.